Ritz-Carlton Al Wadi Desert

 Where can you find Al Wadi Resort?

-Al Wadi Desert Resort is accessible from the E311, about 90kms from Downtown Dubai and DXB airport.
-It’s just over the border into the Ras Al Khaimah Emirate where the rolling red dunes start, about a 1-hour drive from DXB.
-The hotel also offers a shuttle service directly from DXB airport or private door-to-door transfers can be arranged.
+Al Wadi Desert Resort is accessible from the E311, about 90 km from Downtown Dubai and DXB airport.
+It’s just over the border into the Ras Al Khaimah Emirate, where the rolling red dunes start, about a one-hour drive from DXB.
+The hotel also offers a shuttle service directly from DXB airport, or private door-to-door transfers can be arranged.

 What to expect at Al Wadi Desert Resort

-Another beautiful and unique desert resort in the UAE bathed in luxury and hands-on nature experiences.
-Perfect for families as well as couples or a group of friends, the resort consists of 101 bedouin-styled individual villas, each with its own private pool.
+Another beautiful and unique desert resort in the UAE, bathed in luxury and hands-on nature experiences.
+Perfect for families, couples, or a group of friends, the resort consists of 101 Bedouin-style individual villas, each with its own private pool.

-Set within Wadi Khadeja, a 500-hectare nature reserve, there is a great lineup of recreation opportunities such as daily falconry shows, desert safaris, nature walks, and archery on offer.
+Set within Wadi Khadeja, a 500-hectare nature reserve, there is an excellent lineup of recreation opportunities such as daily falconry shows, desert safaris, nature walks, and archery on offer.
 There is even an on-site equestrian centre and professional riding lessons.
 From the comfort of your room or pool, you can watch gazelle and oryx freely roaming.

-The Amara Spa with its hydrotherapy pool and rainforest experience is highly commended.
-And the Ritz Kids club and program is also one of the best with lots of hands on-experiences including animal tracking, bird watching, tree planting and star gazing.
+The Amara Spa, with its hydrotherapy pool and rainforest experience, is highly commended.
+The Ritz Kids club and program are also among the best, with lots of hands-on experiences, including animal tracking, bird watching, tree planting, and stargazing.

 There is a sister Ritz-Carlton resort at Al Hamra Beach, so if you still like your sea views as well as your desert vibes, you can hop on the complimentary transfer bus and enjoy some rays at the beach before returning to your tranquil desert setting for sunset.